mxagar/data_science_python_tools/24_ReinforcementLearning/ReinforcementLearning_Guide.md

 ### Q Network & Target Network

+**Note: This section is not consistent with the implementation in `03_1_DQN_Manual_Cartpole.ipynb`.
+There is a misunderstanding here or in the code.
+I think the main idea is correct, though.
+See the notebook.**

 The training of models within a RL framework has an additional issue to the lack of IID data: **every action taken at time `t` potentially changes the data and targets at time `t+1`**.

 To overcome that issue, two cloned networks are used: